nextstrain/ncov/docs/src/analysis/setup.rst

 3. Run a basic analysis with example data
 -----------------------------------------

-Run a basic workflow with example data, to confirm that your Nextstrain environment is properly configured.
+Run a basic workflow with example data, to confirm that your :term:`Nextstrain runtime <docs.nextstrain.org:runtime>` is properly configured.

 .. code:: bash

    nextstrain build . --cores 4 \
      --configfile ./my_profiles/getting_started/builds.yaml

-The ``nextstrain build`` command runs a pathogen analysis or “`build <https://docs.nextstrain.org/projects/augur/en/stable/faq/what-is-a-build.html>`__” defined by a Snakemake workflow in a specific directory.
-Since our ``Snakefile`` is in the current directory, we specify the build directory as ``.``.
+The ``nextstrain build`` command runs a :term:`pathogen workflow <docs.nextstrain.org:workflow>` defined using Snakemake.
+Since our ``Snakefile`` is in the current directory, we specify the directory as ``.``.
 All other arguments pass through to Snakemake.

-The ``getting_started`` build produces a minimal global phylogeny for visualization in Auspice.
-This workflow should complete in about 10 minutes on a MacBook Pro (2.7 GHz Intel Core i5) with four cores, including 5 minutes to create the Conda environment and 5 minutes to run the workflow.
+The ``getting_started`` build produces a minimal global phylogeny for visualization in :term:`docs.nextstrain.org:Auspice`.
+This workflow should complete in about 5 minutes on a MacBook Pro (2.7 GHz Intel Core i5) with four cores.

 4. Visualize the phylogeny for example data
 -------------------------------------------